Curating the Student Experience with Simulations

 Bruce Gray, a former banking executive and a Penn State Behrend alumnus produced this short video to help students understand how to make meaning from their experience with our simulation, BizCafe.
 We thought it would be useful for other instructors to see his thoughts!

-• How did they figure out how to make a better decision?
+• How did you learn to make better decisions?

 He notes that, “Experienced business executives know that what matters in business education is that students learn how to analyze, formulate strategy, and make decisions—particularly on a team.”